-- (i) It is the intention of the parties to create a flexible Agreement in which employers can increase the overall efficiency and effectiveness of local government services. - (ii) Employers should consider the development of enterprise key performance indicators which are specific to local needs. - (iii) Where the employer develops enterprise key performance indicators regard shall be had to the following: - a) measurement of the manner and process by which services are provided; and - b) measurement of both qualitative and quantitative aspects of service provision e.g. community satisfaction, timeliness, service quality, output and cost data. - (iv) Employers shall discuss enterprise key performance indicators relating to human resources activities and/or job redesign with the consultative committee. - (v) Employee(s) or the employer may seek assistance from the appropriate Union or Association in developing and implementing enterprise key performance indicators. - (vi) All permanent employees must complete an individual achievement plan.
+- (i) It is the intention of the parties to create a flexible Agreement in which the Employer can increase the overall efficiency and effectiveness of local government services. - (ii) The employer should consider the development of enterprise key performance indicators which are specific to local needs. - (iii) Where the Employer develops enterprise key performance indicators regard shall be had to the following: - (a) measurement of the manner and process by which services are provided; and - (b) measurement of both qualitative and quantitative aspects of service provision e.g. community satisfaction, timeliness, service quality, output and cost data. - (iv) The Employer shall discuss enterprise key performance indicators relating to human resources activities and/or job redesign with the consultative committee. - (v) Employee(s) or the Employer may seek assistance from the appropriate Union or Association in developing and implementing enterprise key performance indicators. - (vi) All permanent employees must complete an individual achievement plan.